forsythfuture/benefits-cliff-simulation/README.md

 # Introduction

-The Benefits Cliff Simulation game serves as a tool for the community to understand how household expenses, benefit programs, taxes, and income all play a crucial part in
+The Benefits Cliff Simulation game serves as a tool for the community to understand how household composition, expenses, benefit programs, taxes, and income all play a crucial part in impacting a household's monthly net income.
+From this game, one can see that purely increases in income may cause more harm than good for particular households but not so for others.

 For more information on how benefit amounts are calculated, please visit https://github.com/forsythfuture/benefits-cliff.
-If you have questions, please reach out to info@forsythfutures.org for additional guidance.
+In addition, please view the text below to understand how expenses by household composition were determined.
+If you have any further questions, please reach out to info@forsythfutures.org for additional guidance.

 # Household Expenses